 There are various programmes and checklists included in MyWorkpapers for each section of your file.
-These includes sections for comments, referencing and tick boxes which confirm they are complete.
-For more information on programmes and checklists, and its functions click here.
+These include sections for comments, referencing, and tick-boxes that confirm they are complete.
+For more information on programmes and checklists, and their functions click here.

 Tips and tricks: Programmes and checklists can be customised for individual files or at a template level (with permission).